Brits are hopeful for a summer of sun and exploration with more than 50% having booked, or intending to book a holiday this year.

 - The next most important factor was the destination country’s covid-19 infection rate and half of people were worried about catching the virus while abroad.

 But plans for a UK vaccine passport and the EU’s announcement of a Green Pass proving vaccination are set to unlock travel to many popular holiday spots with no need for quarantine.
+From 19 July, fully vaccinated travellers are also able to travel to amber list countries without needing to quarantine on return to the UK.

 Staysure’s survey found 98% of customers would apply to get a vaccine passport.